Quicksi-CLI/quicksi/CONTRIBUTING.md

 ## Updates on the starters available
-You want to make an update either to some dependencies, probably deprecated dependencies, a new way of setting up a tool, or fix some some error.
+You want to make an update either to some dependencies, probably deprecated dependencies, a new way of setting up a tool, fix some some error, or update their README.md file.
 Any updates you want to make on any starter that'll benefit others is welcome.

 - go right into the folder of the starter you want to update and make your updates
 - Test locally